nkasmer/HTML-CSS-and-Javascript-for-Web-Developers/README.md

 # HTML-CSS-and-Javascript-for-Web-Developers
-Programmin assignments for "HTML, CSS, and Javascript for Web Developers" Coursera course
+Programming assignments for "HTML, CSS, and Javascript for Web Developers" Coursera course